azaghal/factorio-personal-logistics-templates/README.md

 Hold a blank deconstruction planner while the character or spidertron windows are open, and buttons for more destructive operations will be shown at bottom-left of the window:

--   Auto-trash all unrequested items by setting up requests with maximum amount set to zero.
-These requests are appended at the end, with an extra blank line above them.
+-   Auto-trash all unrequested items by setting up requests with maximum amount set to zero (button with filled-in trash can).
 This is useful when used for construction spidertrons to ensure their main inventory does not get clogged-up with unwanted items (such as stone, wood etc).
 Blueprints, deconstruction planners, upgrade planners, and blueprint books are always excluded from auto-trashing.
+Auto-trash requests are separated from regular requests by two (if possible) or one (at minimum) blank rows of requests.
+-   Clear auto-trash personal logistics requests (button with empty trash can).
 -   Clear all personal logistics requests.
 Single-click solution.